 Comparison between return target and return

 About the graph

-The graph shows our Balanced (MySuper) option returned between 0.68% and 15.7% each year over the ten years ended 30 June 2020, with an average yearly return of 8.49%.
-A comparison between the moving average of returns and the moving average of return targets shows returns have generally outperformed return targets save for the financial years ended June 2018, 2019 and 2020.
+The graph shows the returns from our Balanced (MySuper) option over the ten years to 30 June 2023.
+During this period the yearly returns in this option ranged between -4.36 and 17.40%, and the average yearly return was 8.17%.
+A comparison between the moving average of returns and the moving average of return targets shows that this option outperformed its benchmark in the financial years ended June 2018, 2019, 2020, 2021, 2022 and 2023.

-Return targets are a relatively new requirement, meaning we did not calculate a return target prior to November 2013.
+Return targets were introduced in 2013 and prior to November 2013, we did not calculate a return target.
 As at 30 June 2014, the return target was CPI + 4.8% and the graph assumes the same CPI+ 4.8% return target applied in earlier years.
 Fluctuations in the return target reflect past fluctuations in CPI.
-After 30 June 2014, return targets reflect changes in CPI and changes in hurdle rate.
-As at 30 June 2020, the return target over 10 years was CPI + 4.6%.
+After 30 June 2014, return targets reflect changes in CPI and changes in the hurdle rate.
+As at 1 November 2021, the return target over 10 years was CPI +3.8%.

 We're an authorised MySuper fund